Yoga for Health & Freedom

 I have been teaching yoga since 1994, and practicing since my early twenties when I first discovered yoga.
 I've studied different styles, but my heart has landed me in the practice of Vini Yoga, meditation, and Yin Yoga.

 I've taught different styles of yoga, including Prenatal and Postnatal Yoga, at the Berkeley Downtown YMCA, Kaiser Hospital SF, 4th Street Yoga, Barefoot Yoga, and the Berkeley Yoga Center, which I now co-own.
 I've led workshops, retreats, private groups, and teacher trainings.
-My teaching now is centered mostly at the Berkeley Yoga Center.
+Much of my teaching is online; in-person events happen mostly at the Berkeley Yoga Center.
 I offer small public yoga classes and workshops throughout the year.
 Because I also love dance and free-form movement, in addition to yoga instruction, I also lead Music & Movement classes as well as Solstice & Equinox Dances & Ritual for Women.

 Yoga, dance, and movement are central and essential parts of my life.
 Practicing yoga feeds my soul, and keeps my body from falling apart.
 It also makes me a nicer and more balanced person.
 I love sharing these practices through teaching, and I love my students, who inspire me every day with their courage, willingness, dedication, and tenacity.

 I've written two books, Simple Yoga and Ayurveda Wisdom.
-I live in Berkeley with my husband and two teenage sons.
+I live in Berkeley with my husband and younger son.